Derstilon/homebrew-notes/Twilightbelly/Affiliations/Bogofthar Tribe.md

 Serves under the Boglord directly.
 Currently this title is held by [[Atlas Agate]]
 ## Trial of Valor
 Trial organized once every 10 years.
-It is one of the [[Eon Trials]].
+It is the first of the [[Eon Trials]].
 ## Tulka feast
 When warriors come back to the city they host community feast.
 When someone joins them, it's in good manners to tell everyone stories of your heroic deeds.